PLANT-POWERED · PROTEIN-PACKED · DAILY

 שמירה ושיתוף:

-This week I decided I want to reduce my cardio training load for the season and focus more on building muscle mass.
+This week I decided that I want to scale back my cardio load this season and focus more on building muscle mass.

-While running is the love of my life—I've clocked thousands of kilometers on the Tel Aviv promenade in heat and cold, and in countless races in Israel and abroad—
+While running is the love of my life—and I've clocked thousands of kilometers on the Tel Aviv promenade in heat and cold, and in countless races in Israel and abroad—

 now I want something different.

-And as if it heard me, winter decided to drop by just to make me eat a little more than I'm used to.
+And then winter arrived, as if it heard me, deciding to stop by just to make me eat a little more than I'm used to.

 Why is it good to eat a bit more, you ask?